 - KVM - Kernel-Based Virtual Machine is used on many flavors of Linux and is used as a virtualization infrastructure to turn the Kernel into a hypervisor.
 KVM comes with Linux and allows the host to run many virtual environments.

-- LAMP stack – An acronym that stands for Linux, Apache, MySQL and PHP, this is a collection of software that would be installed on a Linux-Based operating system that includes the basic functionality required to run a webserver on a VPS or dedicated server, or on any other computer.
+- LAMP stack - An acronym that stands for Linux, Apache, MySQL, and PHP, this is a collection of software that would be installed on a Linux-based operating system that includes the basic functionality required to run a web server on a VPS or dedicated server, or any other computer.

 - Left Click - Using your mouse, a left click is used to click on a hyperlink to view a new page on many websites for easier navigation.

-- Nameserver – A nameserver is what holds the authoritative records for your domain name.
-When a website visitor types in your domain name, it will query the nameservers your are using so that the domain can be resolved to an IP address.
-A quick whois search on your domain name will reveal what nameservers your domain is using and where the A records, MX records and other DNS settings for your domain are stored and can be managed from.
+- Nameserver - A nameserver is what holds the authoritative records for your domain name.
+When a website visitor types in your domain name, it will query the nameservers you are using so that the domain can be resolved to an IP address.
+A quick whois search on your domain name will reveal what nameservers your domain is using and where the A records, MX records, and other DNS settings for your domain are stored and can be managed.

 - Node - Commonly refers to a machine that is attached to the network.

-- OpenStack – A very powerful cloud operating system that controls large pools of compute, storage and networking services.
+- OpenStack - A compelling cloud operating system that controls large computing, storage, and networking services.

 - PHP - HyperText PreProcessor is a programming language used to build dynamic websites and is a top choice for many web developers.

 - phpMyAdmin - A database client utilized to manipulate Database rows, columns, and settings your database(s) is using.